Bowls

 French Bulldogs, in particular, are notorious for chasing kibble all around the bottom of their bowls.

-French Bulldog making a mess while he eats kibble from dog bowl
+French Bulldog making a mess while he eats kibble from dog bowl.

 If your pup leaves pieces of his meal behind, at the edges, or is taking a frustratingly long time to finish dinner, then your bowl is to blame.
+That’s where a flat-faced dog bowl comes in.

 These bowls are designed to make mealtimes easier for your short-snouted pooch.
 How does it accomplish this?
 Well, a flat-faced bowl generally has the following features: